Local Outreach to Suicide Survivors (LOSS)

 Time Commitment: When training is completed, our volunteers dedicate a minimum of 4 hours per month to our program.

-• Survivor to Survivor visits are scheduled on a case-by-case basis, but often take place during weeknight evenings and weekends.
+• Survivor to Survivor visits are scheduled on a case-by-case basis, and can take place during weeknight evenings and weekends.

 • Participation in monthly team meetings for program updates and continuing education.